Brumby: Interaction with other animal species

 The changes in vegetation that result when feral horses overpopulate a region affects bird species by removing plants upon which they feed, as well as altering the habitat of the birds and their prey.
 Feral horse grazing is also linked to a decline in reptiles and amphibians due to habitat loss.
 In addition, the grazing and trampling near waterways influences aquatic fauna.
 In areas frequented by horses, crab densities are higher, increasing the propensity for predation on fish.
 As a result, fish densities decline as the removal of vegetation renders them more susceptible to predation.

 In areas where horses are abundant, macropod populations are less prevalent.
 This is most likely due to the horses' consumption of vegetation upon which the macropods normally feed.
 When horses are removed, signs of the presence of various macropods, specifically the black-footed rock wallaby, increase.
 Thus, competition with horses may be the reason for the decline in macropod populations in certain areas.

 Brumby populations also may have the potential to pass zoonotic and exotic diseases, such as equine influenza and African horse sickness, to domestic horses and other animals, including humans.
 They also may carry tick fever, which can be passed to both horses and cattle.
 Disease can lead to high fatalities and financial losses among domestic populations, prompting many farmers to call for the regulated management of feral horses.

 Like all livestock, brumbies can carry the parasite Cryptosporidium parvum, which can result in serious gastroenteritis in people, from drinking contaminated water.

+There are no known predators of feral horses in Australia, although it is possible that dingoes or feral dogs occasionally take foals.